Saurabh251000/YouTube-Clone/README.md

 --> **Header:** have search button input and voice , Create button , App button , Notification , Profile

+--> **Side-Bar:** have Home, Explore, Subcription, Originals, YouTube Music , Library Button with Hover property When we hover its background become grey.

---> All videos are Clickable.
+--> **Section:** It contain videos and channel logo .
+All Videos are Clickable.

 ## Language and Tools